Skip to main content

 Alice sends the proposal directly to all other validators.

-2. Voting: Each validator checks the proposal for validity and, if valid, sends signed votes directly to Bob, the designated leader for round N+1.
+2. Voting: Each validator checks the proposal for validity and, if valid, sends signed votes directly to Bob, the designated leader for round K+1.
 Each validator marks Alice's proposal locally as Proposed.

-1. Bob turns out to be offline, so all votes are blackholed and no QC is produced.
-Bob does not produce a block.
+1. Bob fails to propose block N+1, so all votes are blackholed and no QC for Alice's block is produced.

-2. Everyone sends timeout messages: After a timeout window, each validator "realizes" that Bob failed to propose (and form QC for Alice's block) and sends a timeout message to every other validator.
+2. Everyone sends timeout messages: After a timeout window, each validator "realizes" that round K has failed since no QC is formed for Alice's block.
+Therefore, everyone sends a timeout message about block K to every other validator.
 (Note that this communication is all-to-all.)

 The TC contains a computed value called high_tip, which (roughly speaking) is the block header of the latest valid block that any of the validators contributing to the timeout message have seen.
 You can think of high_tip as the max block observed over the 2/3 of the stake weight required to sign the TC.